 How the season actually played out

 The 2025-2026 heating season opened at $2.417per gallon in early October.
 The opening level was modestly below the prior winter's October starting point, reflecting a benign inventory picture heading into autumn (PADD 2 propane inventories were running near five-year averages in late September per the EIA Weekly Petroleum Status Report).
-Through October the residential price climbed steadily by 0.5 to 1.5 cents per gallon per week as autumn corn-drying demand drew on Midwest inventory and heating demand began in the Upper Midwest.
-By the end of November the national average was sitting in the $2.58 range.
+Through October and November the residential price barely moved, drifting up by less than a cent a week.
+By the end of November the national average was still sitting in the $2.46 range, only about 5 cents above the season open.

-Through March the residential price held in a narrow band ($2.65 to $2.68) as heating demand wound down but inventory rebuilding had not yet begun.
+Through March the residential price held in a narrow band ($2.65 to $2.68); unusually, the series never faded into the survey close, because retail contract pricing was still catching up to the late-January wholesale move.
 The EIA Weekly Heating Oil and Propane Survey closed for the season at the end of March (it runs October to March only), with the final reading at $2.674 per gallon.
-The off-season monthly residential figures will start in April and run through October.
+EIA publishes no residential price April through September; the survey resumes in October.

 Why winter prices peak when they do

-The annual residential propane peak almost always falls between mid-January and mid-February in the EIA monthly archive.
-Looking at the 12-year history on this site, the modal peak month is February (occurring in most years; January is the second most common).
+The annual residential propane peak usually falls in January or February in the EIA weekly archive.
+Looking at the 12-year history on this site, the modal peak month is January (5 of 12 years), with February second (3 of 12); the exceptions cluster in November-December and the odd March.
 The driver is the lag between heating demand, inventory draw, and dealer contract roll.
 Heating demand builds through November and December but dealer inventory buffers absorb most of the early-season pressure.
 By mid- January, inventory has drawn enough that dealers are buying at the rack at peak winter rack basis, and their residential contract pricing follows within four to six weeks.
 That delay puts the residential peak roughly a month after the wholesale and rack peak.

 Cold-snap event timing matters.
 A polar vortex in early January typically lifts the seasonal peak by 15 to 35 cents per gallon and shifts it earlier (to late January or early February).
-A mild winter without sustained sub-zero events typically produces a peak in late February that is only 30 to 50 cents above the season start.
-The 2025-2026 winter sits in the second category: typical cold but no polar vortex.
+A winter without sustained sub-zero events typically produces a late-season peak that sits only 25 to 50 cents above the season start.
+The 2025-2026 winter is in the second category: the season high of $2.678 was 26 cents above the October open, with no polar vortex event.

 Winter cold-snap math

 A polar vortex (sustained sub-zero across a large area, two to three weeks duration) is a different animal.
 January 2014 saw the most severe US cold-snap event in modern propane history, with PADD 2 demand exceeding rack delivery capacity and many dealers running out of supply (the "propane shortage" of January 2014 was real and led to emergency declarations in 26 states).
-The residential monthly average for February 2014 hit $4.011 per gallon, a record that has not been approached since.
+The weekly residential survey hit $4.010 per gallon in the week ending 27 January 2014, a record that has not been approached since.
 The polar vortex page covers this in detail.

 Winter pricing for non-residential customers